 Traveling is Great, When You Are Prepared

 Clean out your wallet before heading out your front door.
-Traveling light and simple includes your wallet.
+Traveling lightly does include your wallet.
 You don’t really need all of those extra cards on your trip.
-Plus, if your wallet is stolen there’s fewer cards to notify and cancel, leaving them available for your use while replacement cards are being sent (I learned this one the hard way last fall).
+Plus, if your wallet is stolen there are fewer cards to notify and cancel.

 - Make sure that your luggage tag has your business card in it and not your home information.
 Why announce that your home might be empty?
 Also, toss another business card inside your luggage.
 Besides, if you need someone to assist in responding to lost luggage, your office can be a great help.
 Remember them when you are at the airport gift shop on the way home!

-- When you have done your pre-check, look to see if you are listed as eligible for TSA Pre ✔ (if you have not already paid for this option).
-It’s so much quicker to breeze through TSA without removing your shoes, jacket and liquids.
-If you don’t do TSA’s Pre ✔, be prepared for screening as you enter the TSA checkpoint area.
-Remember to be polite to the TSA Personnel.
-You can make a difference in their day (and vice versa).
+- When you have checked in at the desk and gotten your ticket(s), look to see if you are listed as eligible for TSA Pre ✔ (if you have not already paid for this option).
+It’s so much quicker to breeze through TSA without removing your shoes, jacket, computer, liquids, etc. If you don’t do TSA’s Pre ✔, be prepared for screening as you enter the TSA checkpoint area.

 - Take a photo of your parking spot number with your cell phone.
 You will have it handy when you are searching for your car after you get back.

-- Dress in layers for your trip.
-Planes will either be too warm or too cool by some people’s standards, and this allows you to adjust to their temperature.
+- Along that note, dress in layers for your trip.
+Planes will either be too warm or too cool by some people’s standards, and this allows you to adjust to the temperature.

 - When stressed, take a deep breath.
 Then take another one.
 This is so much easier than apologizing for things said in frustration.